 - All members of the public who attend the meeting at which the comprehensive report is presented before planning committee will have the opportunity to provide oral comments on an application.

 - A five minute time limit will be enforced for each individual who wishes to provide oral comments.

 - Committee members can ask questions of staff and the applicant has the opportunity to speak.

 Allowing all members of the public to speak when the comprehensive report is presented to the planning committee will permit full public participation at the later stage of the planning approvals process, which could help to better inform a planning decision.
 Based on the recommendation approved by Council, the City's planning approvals process has been updated, which is indicated below.

 The comprehensive report is typically presented at a regular meeting of planning committee and is open to the public.
 Those wishing to provide oral comments regarding an application are invited to do so.
-However, because this is not a Statutory Public Meeting pursuant to the requirements of the Planning Act, in order to retain appeal rights to the Ontario Municipal Board one must have provided oral comments during the Statutory Public Meeting and/or provide written comments in advance of a final decision by Council.
+However, because this is not a Statutory Public Meeting pursuant to the requirements of the Planning Act, in order to retain appeal rights to the Local Planning Appeal Tribunal one must have provided oral comments during the Statutory Public Meeting and/or provide written comments in advance of a final decision by Council.